tfullert/simpleapp/README.md

 Open that .p12.b64 file and copy the entire text into the SM_CLIENT_CERT_FILE secret.

 # Performing Actions
 Now when you commit changes for your repository it should trigger Actions to run.
 Make a change to a file and click *Commit Changes...* and then click on the *Actions* tab.
-Give it a minute to run
+Give it a minute to run, it should complete successfully.
+When it's done, expand the Actions workflow and look for *Setup Software Trust Manager*.
+Expand that step and you should see 'Signing of "simpleapp.exe" was successful'.